constellation-daq/Constellation/docs/manual/tutorials/single_satellite.md

 The Python implementation of Constellation provides a powerful command line interface controller using IPython.
 This can be installed with the `cli` component (see [Installing from Source](../install.md#installing-the-constellation-package)).

-The controller is started via its Python module, and it is possible to pass it some (optional) arguments, for example:
+The controller can be started via its Python module via `python -m constellation.core.controller`, but an entry point is also created on installation which allows starting via the command `Controller`.
+It is possible to pass the controller some (optional) arguments, for example:

 - `--name`.
 A name for the controller (default: cli_controller)
 - `--group`.
 The constellation group to which the controller should belong (default: constellation)